tjlane/pandda/README.md

             * on BASH/SH: ```export PATH=<path>:$PATH```
             * on CSH: ```setenv PATH <path>:$PATH```
             * where <path> is the folder containing the pandemic.adp script from above.
+        * You may want to add the appropriate line above to your rc file (e.g. `~/.bashrc`).

 5. To check that everything has installed properly, you should be able to run  e.g. ```pandemic.adp "?"``` and be given a list of options.
 To check the functionality of each of the programs, follow one of the tutorials on the webpage in the section below.

 ### Troubleshooting

 * The panddas scripts use the first available cctbx.python available in the PATH to run the programs.
 Therefore, if you have another sourced CCP4/PHENIX distribution available, this may get used instead, causing errors.
-Therefore, make sure you are not sourcing another distribution when ttrying to use panddas.
+Therefore, make sure you are not sourcing another distribution when trying to use panddas.
 Alternatively, you may simply resource the CCP4/PHENIX setup script for the distribution that you want to use and this will fix most problems.

 ## Tutorials and Demos